Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 useActionState |

-Bind state to a Server Action | Form submissions with error/success states |
+Bind state to a Server Action | Form submissions with error/success states | "Generate form state management that receives return values from Server Actions" |

 useOptimistic |

-Show optimistic UI updates | Like buttons, cart additions, toggles |
+Show optimistic UI updates | Like buttons, cart additions, toggles | "Add immediate UI feedback that updates before server confirmation" |

 useFormStatus |

-Read parent form state from child | Submit buttons, loading spinners |
+Read parent form state from child | Submit buttons, loading spinners | "Create a submit button that knows if parent form is pending" |

-Explicit Caching Replaces Implicit Magic #
+Explicit Caching: The Prompts That Replaced Implicit Magic #

 Next.js 16 removes implicit caching and replaces it with explicit opt-in controls.
 Previous App Router versions had confusing default behaviors where fetch might cache indefinitely, or might not, depending on subtle configuration.
 Now nothing caches unless you explicitly say so.